kimballa/uiwidgets/README.md

   screen directly under the bounding box of `w`; `w` is usually nested inside the top-level widget, rather than indicating the top-level widget itself.
 * `getWidth()`, `getHeight()`: Return the size of the screen
+* `void setBackground(uint16_t backgroundColor`: Specify a background color to apply to the entire screen.

 UIWidget
 --------